Causal Discovery from Time Series with Hybrids of Constraint-Based and Noise-Based Algorithms: Background

-From Table~\ref{tab:results_real}, we can see that PCGCE have the best results followed by CBNB-e then by NBCB-e and GCMVL.
-After that comes NBCB-w and CBNB-w.
-Finally, PCMCI$+$ has the worst result.
-This might suggest that the lags between causes an effects are not consistent over time, in the sense that if the lags between two time series varies (while respecting the maximum lag), the extended summary causal graph might remain the same however this is not true for the window causal graph.
-In this case, we might except that methods inferring window causal graphs (such as PCMCI$^+$) would perform worst than methods inferring extended summary causal graph (as PCGCE).
+From Table~\ref{tab:results_real}, we can see that PCGCE has the best results followed by CBNB-e then by NBCB-e and GCMVL.
+After that comes VarLiNGAM and NBCB-w and CBNB-w and PCMCI$^+$.

+Finally, Dynotears has the worst result.
+This might suggest that the lags between causes and effects are not consistent over time, in the sense that if the lags between two-time series vary (while respecting the maximal temporal lag), the extended summary causal graph might remain the same however this is not true for the window causal graph.
+In this case, we might expect that methods inferring window causal graphs (such as PCMCI$^+$) would perform worse than methods inferring extended summary causal graphs (such as PCGCE).

-\textbf{Web} This dataset consists of 10 time series which represent a web activity and were collected using an IT monitoring system.
-Initially, these time series had a $1$ minute sampling rate and they were misaligned.
-Therefore, they were resampled each $5$ minutes and different data points were temporally aligned according to the closest point in time.
-After pre-processing the dataset contains $2500$ timestamps.
-The summary causal graph which represents the causal relations between these time series is given in Figure~\ref{fig:Webactivity}.
-NetIn represents the network in Kbytes/second; NPH represents the number of HTTP processes; NPP represents the number of PHP processes; NCM represents the number of open MySql connections; NetOut represents the network out Kbytes/second; CpuH represents the CPU used by the HTTP process; RamH represents the RAM used by the HTTP process; CpuP represents the CPU used by the PHP process; DiskW represents the disk write; CpuG represents the global CPU usage.
+\paragraph{Web.} We consider a dataset that reflects the activity in a web server which is provided by EasyVista.
+This dataset contains ten time series collected with a one-minute sampling rate.
+The raw data of this case study were initially misaligned.
+In order to align them, we use the two pre-processing strategies described in Appendix~\ref{sec:pre-process}.
+We denote the dataset pre-processed using Strategy 1 as Web 1 and the dataset pre-processed using Strategy 2 as Web 2.
+The two processed datasets contain $3000$ timestamps.
+The corresponding summary causal graph for Web dataset is presented in Figure~\ref{fig:Webactivity} where \textit{NetIn} represents the data received by the network interface card in Kbytes/second; \textit{NetOut} represents the data transmitted out by the network interface card in Kbytes/second; \textit{NPH} represents the number of HTTP processes; \textit{NPP} represents the number of PHP processes; \textit{NCM} represents the number of open MySql connections which are started by PHP processes; \textit{CpuH} represents the percentage of CPU used by all HTTP processes; \textit{RamH} represents the percentage of RAM used by all HTTP processes; \textit{CpuP} represents the percentage of CPU used by all PHP processes; \textit{DiskW} represents the Disk write in Kbytes/second; \textit{CpuG} represents the percentage of global CPU usage.

-From Table~\ref{tab:results_real}, we can see that NBCB-e demonstrates the highest performance, followed by CBNB-w and VLiNGAM.
-Next are PCGCE, NBCB-w and GCMVL.
+From Table~\ref{tab:results_real}, for the Web1 dataset, we can see that NBCB-e and CBNB-w demonstrate the highest performance, followed by VarLiNGAM.
+Next are Dynotears and PCGCE.
 CBNB-e exhibits the lowest score.
+For the Web2 dataset, NBCB-e attains the highest F1 score, with CBNB-e closely following.
+The subsequent competitive results are observed with PCGCE and PCMCI$^{+}$.
+This could imply that the data is noisy and the time lags are inconsistent throughout time, making the inference of the extended summary graph more robust.